Actual-Chat/actual-chat/docs/Slides/Slides.md

 Think you saw something similar?
 Name a product, where:
 - You see a transcript for whatever you tell
 - And you can replay a recording behind the transcript
-- What about playing from a certain word (that's seemingly wrongly transcribed)?
+- What about playing from a certain WORLD (a wrongly transcribed one)?
 - Or seeing N play points moving in-sync through the text because N people were talking simultaneously?
-- What about deleting a transcribed message & seeing the matching part of the audio was cut?
+- What about deleting a part of the transcribed message (e.g. a credit card number) & seeing the matching part of the audio is gone too?
 - Or editing a message & seeing the audio is edited too?
 And the new content is read using your own voice?
 <br/>